-BRUNSWICK, Ga. — Tuesday will mark one year since the killing of Ahmaud Arbery in a Brunswick, Ga., neighborhood on Feb.
+BRUNSWICK, Ga. — It’s been more than a year since the killing of Ahmaud Arbery in a Brunswick, Ga., neighborhood on Feb.
 23, 2020.

 The video of Arbery’s shooting and death spread across the internet in April, leading to an investigation by the Georgia Bureau of Investigation not only into the shooting, but how prosecutors handled the case.

 A grand jury indicted father and son Greg and Travis McMichael and William “Roddie” Bryan on nine charges including malice murder.
 The indictment formally charges all three men with malice murder, four counts of felony murder, two counts of aggravated assault, false imprisonment and criminal attempt to commit false imprisonment.

 Here is a timeline of events from the past year and what we know so far about the case and trial.

 Feb.
 23, 2020: Ahmaud Arbery is shot and killed while jogging in a Brunswick neighborhood.